collapsed-stacks/startups/questions/7652/would-a-name-as-simple-as-apple-still-work-as-a-company-name-these-days.md

 - posted by: [user5501508](https://stackexchange.com/users/7205855/user5501508) on 2015-10-30
 - score: 1

-<p>If you are building a good business with a good product then SEO will come organically.
-People will talk about your product or service and it will gain authority.</p>
+If you are building a good business with a good product then SEO will come organically.
+People will talk about your product or service and it will gain authority.

-<p>That being said, yes, it would definitely work now.
+That being said, yes, it would definitely work now.
 Simple is simply better.
 Uber, Twitter, Jet.
 These are all simple names that were chosen with no thought of SEO in mind.
-They were great ideas and, for that reason, people spoke of them and they they gained authority I'm the search engines.</p>
+They were great ideas and, for that reason, people spoke of them and they they gained authority I'm the search engines.